MurpheyLab/SmarticlesNU/README.md

     $ python3 -i SmarticleRandomGait.py

-Then you can run this command to run the smarticles for 10 seconds:
+Then you can run this command to run the smarticles for 10 seconds

     >>> timed_go(1/6)